phuongtruong282/Student-Habits-vs-Academic-Performance/README.md

 ### 6.3 Correlation Analysis
 - Creating a heatmap to visualize correlations:
 ![](images/Heatmap.png)

+**Key Correlations:**
+-  exam_Score and study_hours_per_day: +0.82 Very strong => Studying more is closely associated with higher exam scores.
+-  exam_score and mental_health_rating: +0.32 Moderate => Better mental health tends to support more effective learning.
+-  exam_score and exercise_frequency: +0.15 Weak => Regular exercise has a slight positive effect.
+-  exam_score and sleep_hours: +0.13 Weak => Sleep enough has a slight positive effect.
+-  exam_score and social_media_hours/netflix_hours: -0.17 Weak – There is a slight negative correlation, suggesting that spending more time for social media or watching more Netflix tends to be associated with lower exam scores.

+**Conclusion**
+-  Study hours have the strongest impact on exam performance
+-  Mental health is the only health-related factor with a noticeable correlation to academic success.
+- Sleep and exercise play a role but are not strongly influential – further analysis is needed, especially by comparing high vs. low performers.
+-  There is a weak negative correlation between entertainment time (Netflix, social media) and exam scores.
+This suggests that spending too much time on leisure may slightly reduce academic performance.
+While not a direct cause, it highlights the importance of balancing study and entertainment for better results.
 ### 6.4 Exploring the relationship between exam score and study habits
 ### 6.5 Exploring the relationship between exam score and health habits
 ### 6.6 Exploring the relationship between exam score and related environmental factors